- How is neuroblastoma treated?

 After neuroblastoma is diagnosed, surgery is often used to try to remove as much of the tumor as possible.
 In some cases, surgery can remove the entire tumor and bring about a cure.

 During the operation, the surgeon looks carefully for signs of tumor spread to other organs.
 Nearby lymph nodes (small collections of immune system cells to which cancers often spread first) are removed and looked at under a microscope for cancer cells.

-If the tumor is very large, chemotherapy may be used before surgery.
-This can shrink the tumor and make it easier to remove.
+If the tumor is very large, chemotherapy may be used before surgery to shrink the tumor and make it easier to remove.

 Possible risks and side effects of surgery

-Like all forms of treatment, surgery poses some risk of complications.
-These depend on the location and extent of the operation and the child’s health beforehand.
+The risks from surgery depend on the location and extent of the operation and the child’s health beforehand.
 Serious complications, although rare, can include problems with anesthesia, excess bleeding, infections, and damage to blood vessels, kidneys, other organs, or nerves.
 Complications are more likely if the tumor is large and growing into blood vessels or nerves.
 Most children will have some pain for a while after the operation, but this can usually be helped with medicines if needed.